 - 1. Click the Security icon in the left tree menu. - 2.
 Click the Certificate Templates icon on the left tree menu. - 3.
 Click the certificate template name on the left tree menu. - 4.
-On the Certificate Template page, click Delete:
+On the Certificate Template page, click Delete. - 5.
+In the confirmation page, select OK.